kumahq/kuma-website/app/_src/policies/meshratelimit.md

 ---

 {% warning %}
-This policy uses new policy matching algorithm and is in beta state, it shouldn't be mixed with [Rate Limit](/docs/{{ page.version }}/policies/rate-limit).
+This policy uses new policy matching algorithm.
+It shouldn't be mixed with [Rate Limit](/docs/{{ page.version }}/policies/rate-limit).
 {% endwarning %}

 This policy enables per-instance service request limiting.
 Policy supports ratelimiting of HTTP/HTTP2 requests and TCP connections.